OctoPrint/tracking.octoprint.org/index.md

 #### How and where does this data get evaluated?
 Are there any third parties involved?

+No, there are no third parties involved.

-The data gets recorded and evaluated on `tracking.octoprint.org`.
+The raw data gets recorded and evaluated on `tracking.octoprint.org`.
 It doesn't leave that server and gets evaluated in place through a local [ELK stack](https://www.elastic.co/elk-stack) and [Grafana](https://grafana.com/) install.

-No third parties do have access to the raw data.
-Some exports of queries based on this data are available [here](https://data.octoprint.org/export/).
+Some exports of queries based on the data are automatically created by an hourly cronjob and made available [here](https://data.octoprint.org/export/).

 Visualizations based on these exports are provided on [data.octoprint.org](https://data.octoprint.org).

 #### How can I disable tracking?